Code-Institute-Submissions/Under-The-Arch/README.md

 The Event listings / Download page is a similarly easily updated page.
 This page provides the entertainment listings both as being viewable in the browser or downloadable for punters/people/businesses which may find such a listing easy to have saved within their own devices or printed off so they can have it to hand.

 ## UX

+This site is a reference point for locals, visitors to the area or people passing through.

+As a one page site it contains details across all aspects of the business.
+The site could be used by people/businesses for situation similar to the ones detailed below.

 i)   As the business owner this is a way of providing up to date and relevant information about the business and the services it provides via a concise and appealing website.